Algebra with YASTN tensors#

 - Parameters:

 axes (int | Sequence[int]) – index of the leg, or a group of legs.
-If
+The default is

 None

-, drops information from all legs.
+, which drops information from all legs.

 Conjugation of symmetric tensors#

-See examples: Conjugation of symmetric tensors.
+See examples at Conjugation of symmetric tensors.

 - Tensor.conj() yastn.Tensor #